You have a team of people supporting your recovery and a range of programs available to help you recover at, or return, to work.

 - help coordinate your recovery at work

-- are a key link between you and the rest of your support team
+- where appropriate, liaise with the rest of your support team

 - are your main contacts regarding your recovery at work progress and any issues you have at work

-- can organise workplace modifications or equipment to help you recover.
+- help identify workplace modifications or equipment to help you recover.

-If your employer does not have a return to work coordinator there should be someone else who is responsible for recovery at work at your workplace.
+If your employer does not have a return to work coordinator there should be someone else at your workplace who can help you.

-You and your employer can develop a recovery at work plan tailored to your needs to ensure your recovery at work is successful.
+You and your employer can work together to ensure your recovery at work is successful.
 Your employer may also be eligible for incentives that can help them support your recovery at work.
-To find out more speak to the insurer or see the support programs listed on the previous page.

 Workplace rehabilitation providers can assist you to recover at work by designing a plan after consulting with you, your employer, your doctor and the insurer.